-Jp McMahon is a chef and restauranteur.
+Jp McMahon is a chef, restauranteur and author.
 He is culinary director of the EatGalway Restaurant Group, which comprises Aniar, Cava Boedga, and Eat Gastropub.
 Jp is committed to the educational and ethical aspects of food.
 He runs the Aniar Boutique Cookery School.
 He is committed to buying and supporting the best of local and free-range produce, engaging directly with small farmers.
 Founding chair and director of the Galway Food Festival, Jp is an ambassador for Irish food and a network leader for the global Cook it Raw community project.
 He is also the ambassador for Spanish food in Ireland in particular promoting the wines of Rías Baixas (Galicia) and Jerez.

 Jp also lectures in Art History in UCC and is currently finishing his PhD in Art History, which focuses on twentieth century American art.
 In conjunction with this, his restaurants regularly hosts exhibitions, sponsors local arts festivals and events, and promotes the arts on a local level in Galway.

 Jp is currently organizing an international chef symposium entitled 'Food on the Edge'.
 This event will take place in Galway in October 2015, 2016 and 2017.
 This event features the best international chefs across the globe.

 He is the author of the cookbook 'Cava Bodega Tapas: A Taste of Spain in Ireland'.
 This book explores the relationship between Irish and Spanish cuisine, focusing on artisan producers and products.